Relativistic spin hydrodynamics with torsion and linear response theory for spin relaxation: Spin current in the first-order formalism

 It is worthwhile to emphasize that the gluon (or photon in the case of QED) is assumed to have no coupling to the torsion, in contrast to the quark field.
 This is a consequence of imposing $\SU(3)_{\mathrm{c}}$ gauge invariance of the action~\cite{Hehl:1976kj}.
 Note that we define the gluon field strength tensor with a simple partial derivative, not with the covariant derivative.
 At first glance, this choice does not seem compatible with diffeomorphism invariance, but it indeed is.
 To see this, notice that both covariant derivatives with or without torsion are consistent with diffeomorphism invariance, since their difference is proportional to the torsion \textit{tensor}.
 However, one sees that the use of the covariant derivative with torsion for the field strength tensor spoils $\SU(3)_{\mathrm{c}}$ gauge invariance due to the last term appearing in

+Throughout the paper, we use $\nabla_\mu$ as the covariant derivative including only the affine connection, and $D_\mu$ as the one including both the affine and spin connections.
 It should also be pointed out that we have the symmetrized derivative in the fermion kinetic term in Eq.~\eqref{eq:QCDLagrangian}.
 This symmetrized form ensures that the Lagrangian is real-valued, and as a consequence, the resulting spin current is a Hermitian operator as it should be.
 These choices are crucial for the proper definition of the spin current, or equivalently, for our decomposition of the total angular momentum into spin and orbital angular momenta.